 Do you have two minutes for Reconciliation in Canada?

-Animikii has gained support of MP Robert-Falcon Ouellette to create a federal petition to designate June 21st – National Aboriginal Day – as a formal, statutory holiday.
+Animikii has gained the support of MP Robert-Falcon Ouellette to create a federal petition to designate June 21st – National Aboriginal Day – as a formal, statutory holiday.

 We need 500 signatures to ensure that the Canadian Government responds to the petition in the House of Commons.
 Add your name to the petition to show the Federal Government that Indigenous Canadians are worth celebrating.
 Share the petition on your social media to help us get to our goal!